jakepurple13/OtakuWorld/README.md

   <img src="/ss/s12.png" width="32%"/>
 </p>

+# Features

+## Shared Features
+- Log in to save your favorites and watched episodes from device to device
+- Favorite to be alerted of any updates
+- Share Anime/Manga and open in app!

+## AnimeWorld
+- Stream and download Anime from GogoAnime, AnimeToon, and YTS (for movies)
+- Watch in a built-in video player
+- Cast Downloaded Videos!

+## MangaWorld
+- Read Manga from NineAnime, MangaPark, Mangamutiny, Manga4Life, and MangaHere

 # Issues

 If you run into any issues, please create an issue request with the following details: